Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Timing Correction with Time Over Threshold Information

 The fit was done using the time and position information of the layers other than the layer under study.
-The implementation of the pulse width correction improved the time resolution of the RPC detectors.
+The events selected for the analysis have to have at least 6 layer hits where the layer under study is omitted.
+The implementation of the pulse width correction improved the measurement of the time resolution of the RPC detectors.
 This is seen in the shape of the distribution on the right side even after ToT corrections.
 In \ref{fig:timeresoM1M2}(a) the right side shoulder is due to signals, which are small and cross the discriminator threshold at a later time.
-This shoulder is not seen in \ref{fig:timeresoM1M2}(b) after incorporating the ToT corrections.
-Similarly the difference between the time measurement in X- and Y-plane ($t_x - t_y$) are shown in \ref{fig:timeresoM1M2}(c) and \ref{fig:timeresoM1M2}(d) without and with the ToT correction respectively.
-It is assumed that the uncorrelated errors in X- and Y-side are same and for further studies, the uncorrected error in either side are taken as $(1/\sqrt{2})\,\sigma$, where $\sigma$ is the width of the Gausian fit parameter.
+This shoulder is substantially reduced in \ref{fig:timeresoM1M2}(b) after incorporating the ToT corrections.
+Similarly, the difference between the time measurement in the X- and Y-plane ($t_x - t_y$) is shown in \ref{fig:timeresoM1M2}(c) and \ref{fig:timeresoM1M2}(d) without and with the ToT correction respectively.
+It is assumed that the uncorrelated errors in the X- and Y-side are the same and for further studies, the uncorrected error on either side are taken as $(1/\sqrt{2})\,\sigma$, where $\sigma$ is the width of the Gaussian fit parameter.

-The time resolution for different RPC layers before and after ToT correction for X-and Y-plane are given in table \ref{tab:sigmavaluesX} and table \ref{tab:sigmavaluesY} respectively, where "ExtErr" is the average extrapolated error due to the error in the fit parameters, "$\sigma$" is the observed Gaussian fitted width of the $\Delta t$ distribution, "Corr $\sigma$" is the time resolution of the RPC chamber after subtracting the extrapolation error for each layer, "Uncorr Err" is the uncorrelated error in time measurement for individual side obtained from the gaussian fit of the $t_x - t_y$ distributions and "Correlated $\sigma$" is the estimated error on corrected time resolution after subtracting the extrapolation and uncorrelated error.
+The time resolution for different RPC layers before and after ToT correction for X-and Y-plane are given in table \ref{tab:sigmavaluesX} and table \ref{tab:sigmavaluesY} respectively, where "ExtErr" is the average extrapolated error due to the error in the fit parameters, "$\sigma$" is the observed Gaussian fitted width of the $\Delta t$ distribution, "Corr $\sigma$" is the time resolution of the RPC chamber after subtracting the extrapolation error for each layer, "Uncorr Err" is the uncorrelated error in time measurement for individual side obtained from the Gaussian fit of the $t_x - t_y$ distributions and "Correlated $\sigma$" is the estimated error on corrected time resolution after subtracting the extrapolation and uncorrelated error.